Nothing says power like a big set of traps and a thick neck. Think about it.

 When it comes to achieving the power look the first exercise you need to be concerned with is the deadlift.
 The deadlift packs size on the traps like nothing else.
-You are going to want to deadlift once per week and the heaviest weights you can handle with perfect form.
-Don’t be afraid to use straps if your grip is weak.
+You are going to want to deadlift once per week and use heavy weights you can handle with perfect form.

 The neck should be trained two or three days per week for 2-3 sets of 15-25 reps.